NetManAIOps/ChatTS/README.md

 ### Try the ChatTS Model
 - Following the steps in `Installation` to download the trained `ChatTS` model and place it under `ckpt`.
-- The ChatTS model can be loaded directly using the `transformers` library. **Refer to `demo_hf.ipynb` for more information.**
+- The ChatTS model can be loaded directly using the `transformers` library. **Refer to `examples/demo_hf.ipynb` for more information.**
 - **About `sp` Encoding.** To facilitate the input of variable-length batch time series, we adopted a method named `sp` encoding when encoding the time series.
 For each time series data point, an additional numerical value of 1.0 is added as a mask.
 For convenience, we have a Processor which can be loaded with `AutoProcessor` in `transformers` to normalize and convert the time series and text (Value-Preserved Time Series Encoding).
-Please refer to `demo_hf.ipynb` for more information about their usage.
+Please refer to `examples/demo_hf.ipynb` for more information about their usage.
 - An example usage of ChatTS (with `HuggingFace`):
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer, AutoProcessor